How to Render and Clean Beeswax

 Step 3: Pour Wax and Water through the Fabric Filter

-The beeswax and liquid will filter through the t-shirt leaving the detritus behind.
+The beeswax and liquid will filter through the t-shirt, leaving the detritus behind.

 Step 4: Allow the Beeswax to Cool

 Allow the beeswax to cool for several hours.
-You will notice that not only has it formed a layer on top of the liquid, it has also changed color, closer resembling the lovely yellow beeswax most of us are familiar with.
+You will notice that not only has it formed a layer on top of the liquid, but it has also changed color, closer resembling the lovely yellow beeswax most of us are familiar with.

 Once cooled, you can gently remove the hard disk of beeswax from the bucket.
-Rinse it well to remove any remaining honey or sticky water that has accumulated on the bottom side and set it out to dry.
-Discard the liquid.
-While there may be honey in it, cooked honey can be toxic to bees.
-Mineral oil may help break down some of the wax you accidentally splattered.
+Rinse it well to remove any remaining honey or sticky water accumulated on the bottom side and set it out to dry.

 Step 5: Enjoy your Beeswax!

 Once cooled, the beeswax can be used for any number of things: candles, furniture polish, waterproofing boots and clothing, lip balms, lotions, salves, reusable food wraps, coating cheeses, waxing threads, painting… so many projects!
-If you find your rendered beeswax is not a clean as you would like, break it up, remelt it and pour it through a new clean old t-shirt or cheesecloth.

-UPDATE (2021): Rendering Small amounts of Beeswax
+Rendering Small Amounts of Beeswax

-We’ve been using this method to render beeswax for a while, but we recently also learned about a great method for processing smaller amounts of beeswax.
-Instead of placing the beeswax inside the pan and filling with water, we first place the beeswax inside a few layers of cheese cloth.
-Tie up this bundle and then place it in your pan with water covering to the top of it.
-Warm the water and allow the wax to melt from inside the cheesecloth.
+For processing smaller amounts of beeswax, instead of placing the beeswax inside the pan and filling it with water, place the beeswax inside a few layers of cheesecloth.
+Tie up this bundle and then place it in your pan with water covering the top of it.

 The cheesecloth will filter the beeswax as it seeps out of the layers and into your pot of water.
-This allows you to melt and filter the beeswax in one step (though sometimes we need to do the process again to get all of the debris out).
-Once most of the wax has melted, simply remove the bundle of cheesecloth from your pot and allow the wax in the water to rise to the top and harden.
+This allows you to melt and filter the beeswax in one step (though sometimes we need to do the process again to remove all the debris).

-What can you make with Beeswax?
+What Can You Make with Beeswax?

-There are so many wonderful things you can make with beeswax.
+There are so many beautiful things you can make with beeswax.
 Personal care products take advantage of the health benefits of beeswax for your skin.
 Home products use the protective benefits of beeswax for leather and wood.
 And beeswax candles are healthier to burn in your home!

 Try some of these products yourself!

-Do you use pesticides to treat your bees for mites?
+1. Do you use pesticides to treat your bees for mites?
 I understand that these pesticides will end up in the wax.
 What can be done to remove it?

-This article was written by a guest author, so I cannot speak for her directly, but I can tell you my personal practices.
+1. This article was written by a guest author, so I cannot speak for her directly, but I can tell you my personal practices.
 We do not typically use pesticides to treat for mites; we try to use more natural pest control methods.
 I too have heard that these pesticides can end up in the wax, and I’m not aware of any means to remove it – I am not an expert but you can find articles from researchers who have studied this.
 So if I am sourcing beeswax to make skincare products, for example, I will try to source wax from operations that do not use pesticides.